jakob-bagterp/index-now-for-python/docs/user-guide/search-engines/authentication.md

     If you're in any doubt, you can find more information about API keys in the [official IndexNow documentation](https://www.indexnow.org/api-key).

 ## How to Use Authentication Credentials
-Once you have an API key and secured the location of the API key file, you can now submit individual URLs to the IndexNow API:
+Once you have an API key and secured the location of the API key file, you can now update the [`IndexNowAuthentication`](../../reference/configuration/authentication.md) class with the authentication credentials and submit individual URLs to the IndexNow API:

 ```python linenums="1" hl_lines="3-7"
 from index_now import submit_url_to_index_now, IndexNowAuthentication